JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>I now go into Microsoft Defender for Cloud.
 I do this because I have to provision enroll in some plans to be able to collect and aggregate data for Microsoft Sentinel to be able to use later on.
 I also need to connect my HoneyPot-VM to Microsoft Defender so it can collect data.
 At this point my VM has been created so it can be connected to these services.
 We call these Data Connectors.
 In the third picture I only turn on the plans for Foundational CSPM and Servers.
-I'm not running any SQL servers so it doesn't need to be turned on.</b> <br/>
+I'm not running any SQL servers, so it doesn't need to be turned on.</b> <br/>
 </p>

 ![Microsoft_Defender](https://user-images.githubusercontent.com/108043108/225375649-d2e6bfc2-92d7-4193-af26-3526bf646744.JPG)